Fellowships Program-Specific Advice

 Internal nomination process

-A recommendation for an internal competition can be sent by email.
 It should be addressed to your peers on the Fellowships and Awards Committee and should frankly state whether or not you feel this candidate merits Reed's institutional endorsement.
 How enthusiastic are you about this student's candidacy?
-If you do not believe that the student would be a strong representative for Reed, you may wish to decline the request and give him/her a chance to identify another letter writer who might feel more positive.
+If you do not believe that the student would be a strong representative for Reed, you may wish to decline the request and give them a chance to identify another letter writer who might feel more positive.
 If you agree to write the letter in spite of reservations, please ensure that you make your reservations clear in your internal letter, rather than couching them in the more formal and perhaps neutral way that you might for an external audience.
 If you feel the student would be a strong candidate, please briefly summarize why.
 If this student is selected to move forward into the competition, you will be asked to provide a formal letter for an external audience.

 External application process